 Raw energy bars, such as the ones made by Raw Bite and several other companies, are an ideal healthy snack for road trips, long hikes, or anytime you’re on the go.

-They are typically made from dates and nuts, making them a good source of carbohydrates as well as protein, healthy fats and fiber.
+They are typically made from dates and nuts, making them a good source of carbohydrates and protein, healthy fats, and fiber.

 Look for bars that contain no added sugar or artificial sweeteners.
 There’s no need for extra sweeteners, as dates are already naturally very sweet.

-If you have a nut allergy, though, this is not the right option for you, as most bars do contain nuts.
+This is not the right option for you if you have a nut allergy, as most bars do contain nuts.

-Bars come in a whole variety of different flavors, so if you’re going on a long road trip you can bring along a few different varieties to keep from getting bored.
+Bars come in a whole variety of different flavors, so if you’re going on a long road trip, you can bring along a few different varieties to keep you from getting bored.

-Most people get more than enough protein without supplementing, but if you’re worried about your protein intake you can choose a bar with added protein powder.
+Most people get more than enough protein without supplements, but if you’re worried about your protein intake, you can choose a bar with added protein powder.

-Raw date bars are tasty and satisfying, easy to pack, and they last forever without needing to be refrigerated.
+Raw date bars are tasty and satisfying, easy to pack, and last forever without refrigerating.
 They just might be the perfect on-the-go snack!

 Recommended by Wendy from The Nomadic Vegan